chiffa/GAN_evo/dev_log.rst

 - TEST: Add a true switcheability for CUDA devices

-- BLOCKED: add mail signalling for proper completion (cf mails with Fabian)
+- DONE: add mail signalling for proper completion (cf mails with Fabian)

 - TODO: Add a random noise layer properly

+- TODO: clear up FID samples and dump samples after FID samples were calculated.

+- TODO: add imtype (mnist/...) selection in the parsing dictionary

 - Refactoring is proving to be a bit more challenging.
 Saving is direct, but with multi-type dicts, and the environment factored out, we need a high-level mixer to pull them all together into